 Nationally Recognized Heart Care

 From the most complex lifesaving cardiac procedures to routine heart care, the Albany Med Health System provides excellent care for all patients with conditions affecting the heart.
-We work to make sure patients receive the latest and most advanced treatments.
+We make sure patients receive the latest and most advanced treatments.

 Patients can receive heart care from our physicians and surgeons at Albany Medical Center, Columbia Memorial Health, Glens Falls Hospital, and Saratoga Hospital, with the option to transfer patients in need of more advanced or critical care to Albany Medical Center.